WinSSitaly/WSL-Linux-Kernel/README.md

 - myswl-config517-EOL is made for stable release 5.17.X EOL
 - myswl-config518-EOL is made for stable release 5.18.X EOL
 - mywsl-config519-EOL is made for stable release 5.19.X EOL
-- mywsl-config60 is made for stable release 6.0.X EOL
+- mywsl-config60-EOL is made for stable release 6.0.X EOL

 - mywsl-config61 is made for stable release 6.1.X
-- mywsl-config62 is made for stable release 6.2.X
+- mywsl-config62-EOL is made for stable release 6.2.X EOL
 - mywsl-config63 is made for stable release 6.3.X

 - mywsl-configrc is made for release candidate 6.4-rc